wiresjs/async-watch/README.md

 ## Features

- * Asynchronous execution (Changes are triggered on r`equestAnimationFrame` in browser and on `process.nextTick` in Node)
+ * Asynchronous execution (Changes are triggered on `requestAnimationFrame` in browser and on `process.nextTick` in Node)
  * Being Asynchronous means we don’t have to worry about the execution flow, details below
  * Works in Node and Browser
  * No Dirty Checking or `Object.observe`